Kavanaugh accuser may testify after all, under right terms

 Republicans have resisted all Democratic efforts to slow and perhaps block Kavanaugh's confirmation.
 A substantial delay could push confirmation past the November elections, when Democrats have a shot at winning Senate control, plus allow more time for unforeseen problems to crop up.

-Associated Press writers Padmananda Rama, Catherine Lucey and Mary Clare Jalonick contributed to this report.
+Associated Press writers Padmananda Rama, Catherine Lucey, Jill Colvin and Mary Clare Jalonick contributed to this report.